Sign test

-The sign test is a statistical method to test for consistent differences between pairs of observations, such as the weight of subjects before and after treatment.
+The sign test is a statistical test for consistent differences between pairs of observations, such as the weight of subjects before and after treatment.
 Given pairs of observations (such as weight pre- and post-treatment) for each subject, the sign test determines if one member of the pair (such as pre-treatment) tends to be greater than (or less than) the other member of the pair (such as post-treatment).